 I had never really eaten Ethiopian food before visiting Lula’s pop up at Common Ground.
-That’s partly why I was so excited to go: I am always up for trying something new, and sometimes it feels like there is not much left.
-Lula’s food is available at the Gloucester Green market too, but on a cold January day the idea of sitting on a cosy sofa in cheery Common Ground to stuff your face with comfort food is far more appealing than the idea of perching on an outdoor bench at a market.
+That’s partly why I was so excited to go.
+I’m always up for trying something new, and sometimes it feels like there isn’t much left.
+Lula’s food is available at the Gloucester Green market too, but on a cold January day, the idea of sitting on a cosy sofa in cheery Common Ground to stuff your face with comfort food is far more appealing than the idea of perching on an outdoor bench at a market.

 Common Ground is in no way a restaurant.
 It’s a big, casual co-working space and coffee shop, full of students and locals alike.
 This is not the place to go for a formal meal.
 However, it is the place to go on Monday and Friday lunchtimes if you fancy a huge bowl of warming Ethiopian food.

-Yes, these aren’t refined plates of pretty food, but by god it is all delicious.
+These aren’t refined plates of pretty food, but by god, it is all delicious.
 When we visited Common Ground, the place was absolutely packed with regulars who clearly come for Lula’s food all the time.
 We frequently heard people commenting about a new dish on the menu, or what lentils there were that week – these customers are loyal and it’s easy to see why.

 So, what are you going to get?